 Considering an Owner Finance Contract for Deed?

 If you’re considering a contract for deed arrangement for selling your property, make sure you know how to structure your mortgage note for resale with a note buyer’s interest in mind.
 Should you tire of managing the payments or property, a note buyer can purchase the contract or mortgage note from you, allowing you to exit the arrangement easily with a cash offer.
-Learn more about selling a mortgage note or contact AmerinoteXchange today.
+Learn more about selling real estate notes or contact a note buyer today.